Information for students

 We hope that these resources will help you to structure your thoughts and to convey information in such a way that it is both scientifically sound and appealing to read, watch and listen to.

-Use them to your advantage, especially when you are doing an assignment under the supervision of Renée, because these are the things that will be pointed out to you in her feedback anyway!
+Use them to your advantage, especially when you are doing an assignment under the supervision of one of our lab members, because these are the things that will be pointed out to you in our feedback anyway!

-If you have suggestions for improvements, including new tools or links to add, contact .
+If you have suggestions for improvements, including new tools or links to add, e-mail .

 Teaching